-OTHER MEANS OF CORRECTION: The School Leadership Teams develop a documented discipline system that is integrated with the district's Code of Conduct.
+OTHER MEANS OF CORRECTION: The PBIS Tier I, II, and III Committees developed a discipline system that is integrated with the district's Code of Conduct.
 When problem behavior occurs, students are provided with a full continuum of supports to address the behavior.
 If students do not respond, the intensity of the support increases.
 Most problem student behaviors either have an academic or social base.
 Academic success is prevailing when properly addressing the root causes of behavior.
 Parents are an important part of PBIS implementation.
 Schools encourage parents to use the same expectations and rules that the school teaches.
 This common language creates consistency and a unified support for expected student behavior.
 Parents are asked to discuss the common rules and expectations and post them at home for easy reference.
 Children thrive when they have consistent, predictable expectations and consequences.